 • The economic impact of protracted job openings in manufacturing is significant.

-• Diversity, equity, and inclusion (DEI) is an imperative for manufacturers.
+• Diversity, equity and inclusion (DEI) is an imperative for manufacturers.

 • Manufacturers should create pathways to tomorrows jobs today.

 Adding to the impact of the pandemic on manufacturing over the past year, DEI has risen to the forefront of the manufacturing industry.
-Manufacturers of all sizes are taking the National Association of Manufacturers’ Pledge for Action in the industry by 2030.7 The simple demographic arithmetic demands that organizations cannot have a robust talent strategy without a robust DEI strategy.
+Manufacturers of all sizes are taking the National Association of Manufacturers’ Pledge for Action in the industry by 2030.7 The simple demographic arithmetic demands that organisations cannot have a robust talent strategy without a robust DEI strategy.
 Manufacturers are moving quickly to build a workforce management strategy that expands diversity in their talent pipeline, fosters an inclusive culture that will retain diverse talent, and upskills their workforce for tomorrow.

 Deloitte and The Manufacturing Institute have conducted their fifth manufacturing talent study in more than a decade.
-The study includes two separate online surveys, fielded between December 2020 and February 2021, of more than 800 US manufacturers, interviews with executives from manufacturing organizations of all sizes and across all sectors, extensive analysis of secondary data on labor supply and demand, and economic projections from Deloitte’s economic team.
+The study includes two separate online surveys, fielded between December 2020 and February 2021, of more than 800 US manufacturers, interviews with executives from manufacturing organisations of all sizes and across all sectors, extensive analysis of secondary data on labour supply and demand, and economic projections from Deloitte’s economic team.

 At the heart of practically any production environment is the choreographed interplay between human and machine.
 Production lines hum with a symbiotic array of machines and the people that oversee their operations.
 Despite an influx of more than 2.7 million industrial robots in use worldwide8—including fixed robotic arms, moving cobots, and autonomous-guided vehicles moving materials and finished goods—humans are still needed to help produce the vast majority of goods the industry makes worldwide.
 Throughout the executive interviews conducted during this year’s study, a resounding distress signal kept repeating itself: “We can’t find the people to do the work.”9 This sentiment is backed up with data: Seventy-seven percent of surveyed manufacturers anticipate there will be ongoing difficulties in attracting and retaining workers in 2021 and beyond.10 Unpacking this reality further reveals two important aspects that define the immediate shortages the industry faces—the challenge filling entry-level positions and the difficulty finding skilled talent.